stonevil/dotFiles/README.md

-dotFIles in
+###dotFIles in full redevelopment right now.
+Use for you own risk.

-### dotFiles
+dotFiles
+---

 My collection of dot and config files.

-Highly optimised for OS X 10.14 and higher.
-In progress optimisation for Alpine Linux sandbox for incredible app for iPad iSH created by [Theodore Dubois](https://github.com/tbodt).
+Highly optimised for macOS 10.14 and higher.
+In progress optimisation for Alpine Linux sandbox for incredible app iSH for iOS  created by [Theodore Dubois](https://github.com/tbodt).

 [iSH GitHub](https://github.com/tbodt/ish)

 [iSH](https://ish.app)

 - ZSH
 - tmux